fedosejev/front-end-course/week-02/day-02/problems.md

 }
 ```

-Make sure the text doesn't overflow underneath the image.
+Make sure the text doesn't flow under the image, i.e. the image should have whitespace underneath it.

 ## 3.